cloudberrydb/cloudberrydb/src/test/unit/mock/README.txt

-Folder containing generated or hand-written cmockery mock files for cdb-pg
+Folder containing generated or hand-written cmockery mock files for Greenplum